gregvan/ansible-rails/README.md

   - Nginx
   - Phusion passenger
   - MySQL
-  - Libraries: libxslt-dev, libxml2-dev, libmysqlclient-dev, imagemagick
+  - Libraries: libxslt-dev, libxml2-dev, libmysqlclient-dev, imagemagick, gnupg2, uuid-runtime, apt-transport-https
 - Create a user with ssh access and sudo authorization
 - Setup a daily backup job to backup MySQL database to S3
 - Create an app directory with appropriate permissions where Nginx config is pointing to